MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/predict-onnx-lf.md

 ---
 # predict_onnx_lf()

 The function `predict_onnx_lf()` predicts using an existing trained machine learning model.
-This model was converted to [ONNX](https://onnx.ai/) format, serialized to string, and saved in a standard Azure Data Explorer table.
+This model has been converted to [ONNX](https://onnx.ai/) format, serialized to string, and saved in a standard Azure Data Explorer table.

 > [!NOTE]
 > * This function contains inline Python and requires [enabling the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.